pageboard/server/packages/api/README.md

 Permissions
 -----------

-login.grant can grant scopes to a requester by sending him a jwt cookie.
+login.verify can grant scopes to a requester by sending him a jwt cookie.
 Elements have `$lock` property (a map) blocks have `locks` property (a map).